Berlin | Party of 9

 We used Booking.com to find an apartment at Potsdamer Platz Brandenburg Gate.
 This apartment was amazing.
 It was smack in the middle of what we wanted to do, had a nice enough kitchen, grocery store on the main floor, bus stop at the front door and had 3 separate bedrooms.
 Booking this 6 months in advance had its perks as well, we spent 2 nights and it cost us 750 euro in total.
 I looked while we were there, the next few days were still available and they were selling for 750 euro per night.
 We left our luggage with reception and the Berlin adventure began.

 We started our trek at Potsdamer Platz .
 Grabbed some lunch, checked out the Mall of Berlin for a few minutes and got our bearings.
 Malls are not common in Europe, they prefer traditional downtown shops.

 Checkpoint Charlie was a short walk in the direction of the Christmas market so this was our next stop.
 There is a museum but it was a little too expensive for 9 people so we just walked the outside portion and flirted with the guards.

-WeihnachtsZauber genarmenarkt was next.
+WeihnachtsZauber Gendarmenmarkt was next.
 I had heard great things and we were not disappointed.
-The beautiful Neue Kirche (Dom) cathedral behind it, with water feature in the centre, and amazing live music made it feel magical.
-We even caught the kids dancing at one point, but of course they stopped as soon as the cameras where rolling.
-Hubby and I were happy to eat crepes / bratwurst and drink gluwhein in our new souvenir mugs.
+The beautiful Neue Kirche (Dom) cathedral behind it, with a water feature in the center, and amazing live music made it feel magical.
+We even caught the kids dancing at one point, but of course, they stopped as soon as the cameras were rolling.
+Hubby and I were happy to eat crepes/bratwurst and drink gluwhein in our new souvenir mugs.

 Monuments | Christmas Markets